Brad Binder

 Brad Binder (born 11 August 1995) is a South African Grand Prix motorcycle racer competing for Red Bull KTM Factory Racing.
 He is the 2016 Moto3 World Champion.

 Previously, he had competed in the Moto2 class during 2019, with the Ajo KTM team, finishing the championship in second place.
 Prior to moving up into Grand Prix level, Binder contested three seasons of the Red Bull MotoGP Rookies Cup, with a best finish of fifth overall in the championship standings.

 At the 2016 Spanish motorcycle Grand Prix in Jerez, Binder became the first South African to win a motorcycle Grand Prix since Jon Ekerold won the 350 cc class at the 1981 Italian motorcycle Grand Prix.
 From 2017, Binder raced in the Moto2 class having agreed to a deal with Ajo Motorsport.

-Binder's younger brother Darryn is also a motorcycle racer, and competed alongside Binder in Moto3 in both 2015 and 2016.
+Binder's younger brother Darryn is also a motorcycle racer, and competed alongside Binder in Moto3 in both 2015 and 2016, as well as MotoGP in 2022.

 Binder became the first, and so far, the only South African to win a MotoGP championship race at the 2020 Czech Republic motorcycle Grand Prix, also becoming the first rider to win with KTM in the premier class, as well as being the first rookie to win in MotoGP since Marc Márquez at the 2013 Motorcycle Grand Prix of the Americas.

 Career

 Early career

-He began his motorsports career in go-karting in 2003.
+Binder began his motorsports career in go-karting in 2003.
 In 2005, he switched to two wheels, immediately winning several titles in the 50cc, 125cc and 150cc categories.
 In 2008, he made his international debut, competing in the Aprilia Superteens Series, a British competition.
 In his first race he finished in second place, but in the second race he crashed.
-In 2009, he raced in the Red Bull MotoGP Rookies Cup finishing 14th, in 2010 he finished 5th, and in 2011, he finished 7th.
+In 2009, he raced in the Red Bull MotoGP Rookies Cup finishing 14th, in 2010 he finished fifth, and in 2011, he finished seventh.

-125cc/Moto3 World Championship
+125cc/Moto3 World Championship (2011–2016)

 RW Racing GP (2011–2012)

 Binder started his Grand Prix career in the 125cc class riding an Aprilia for RW Racing GP in the 2011 season with his bike number as 14.
 Binder finished the season pointless, with his best position being a 17th place in Indianapolis.

-In 2012, he switched to the Kalex KTM with his bike number changed to 41.
-Binder's first Moto3 point came at the 2012 Portuguese motorcycle Grand Prix.
+In 2012, Binder switched to the Kalex KTM with his bike number changed to 41.
+His first Moto3 point came at the 2012 Portuguese motorcycle Grand Prix.
 2012 was a crash-filled season for Binder, with seven crashes.
 Binder scored four times in the season, with his best result of fourth place coming in Valencia.
 He finished the season at 21st place with 24 points.

 Abrogio Racing (2013–2014)

 In 2013, Binder switched from Kalex KTM to Suter Honda and later to Mahindra with the team Ambrogio Racing.
 2013 was a consistent year for Binder; he scored in 14 out of the 18 races, his best result being a fourth place at Spain; he finished the final standings at 13th place with 66 points.
-In 2014, he improved with 2 podiums to 11th place.
+In 2014, he improved with two podiums to 11th place.